systane/courses/designPatterns/designPatterns.md

 ![compositeStructure](https://github.com/systane/courses/blob/master/designPatterns/compositeStructure.png)

 This pattern is used in situations when you want clients treat all objects (different objects) in the same way.
-This objects can be a composition of objects or individual objects.
+This objects can be a composition of objects or individual objects and they form a tree hierarchical relationship.

 Following the structure shown in the last picture, we have the Component that might be an abstract class or an interface.
 This class must be implemented by the Leaf and Composite classes.
 Leaf will only define the specific methods for an individual object.
 Composite class implements both Leaf and Composite methods.This class also has an aggregation relationship with Component to allow an composite object create a tree children like the one shown in the bellow picture.